 Bicycles and barbeques are available for rent from the park store.

-The park store is located in the day-use area and carries a variety of camping items, ice, groceries, gifts and souvenirs, snakes, hot food and drinks.
+The park store is located in the day-use area and carries a variety of camping items, ice, groceries, gifts and souvenirs, snacks, hot food and drinks.

 There is one picnic shelter located in the day-use area.
 This shelter can be reserved by contacting the park office (905) 774-6642.